“I can’t keep up with the amount of hair on my chin! At this rate, I’m going to end up in the circus as the bearded lady,” 36-year-old Shannon shared.

 - Irritability, aggression

-But here’s the tricky part… not every women with elevated testosterone has PCOS.
+But here’s the tricky part… not every woman with elevated testosterone has PCOS.

 This was true of Shannon.